 The brief overlap with SR 688 takes the route between two wye interchanges by Feather Sound.
 Ulmerton Road extends east to end at Interstate 275 north while Roosevelt Boulevard resumes a southeasterly heading to Carillon, Interstate 275 south and finally U.S. 92 in north St. Petersburg.

-A portion of Florida 686 that is concurrent with Florida 688 near the airport was considered in the early 1970s for the Ulmerton Expressway, which would have followed all of Florida 688 from Largo east to Interstate 275.
+A portion of SR 686 that is concurrent with SR 688 near the airport was considered in the early 1970s for the Ulmerton Expressway, which would have followed all of SR 688 from Largo east to Interstate 275.
 That freeway was canceled by the mid-1970s.
-The eastern end of the state road ties into a massive intersection that also marks the eastern terminus of Florida 694 (Gandy Boulevard) and the western terminus of unsigned Florida 600, the companion of U.S. 92 along Gandy Boulevard east toward the Gandy Bridge.
-This area is presently being upgraded as part of a three-year $83-million project running through spring 2017.
-Construction involves converting 2.5 miles of Gandy Boulevard to freeway standards with overpasses including one above Roosevelt Boulevard.
+Prior to 2017, the eastern end of the state road tied into a congested intersection with U.S. 92 and SR 687 (4th Street N) at both the ends of SR 694 (Gandy Boulevard) and unsigned SR 600, the companion of U.S. 92 (Gandy Boulevard) east to the Gandy Bridge.
+A split diamond interchange was constructed here during the $83-million project that upgraded 2.5 miles of SR 694 to freeway standards.

 4th Street North